- Two-Thirds Of UK Gamers Say They Would Welcome More Advertising

 These staggering numbers combined with technological advancements including programmatic in-game advertising, the acceptance of cross-platform play, and the rise of mobile and the free-to-play model, have made in-game advertising extremely attractive to brands and agencies across the UK and beyond.

-In Q4 2021, Anzu collected responses from 1,200 British gamers to help drive advertisers’ decisions around their approach to gaming, discern gamers’ mindsets, and help them understand what potential the channel offers and how to capitalise on it.
+In Q4 2021, Anzu collected responses from 1,200 British gamers to help drive advertisers’ decisions around their approach to gaming, discern gamers’ mindsets, and help them understand what potential the channel offers and how to capitalize on it.

 Gamers Feel Overwhelmingly Positive Towards In-Game Advertising